Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 \subsubsection{Regularization}

 To enhance the security of neuromorphic systems without modifying hardware, MemPoline \cite{jiang2020mempoline} introduces a software-based defense that dynamically shuffles sensitive data in memory using parameter-guided permutations.
 This reordering limits an attacker's ability to infer secret values from memory access patterns, improving resistance against side-channel attacks while maintaining system performance.
-Originally designed for cryptographic algorithms like AES and RSA, this technique shows potential for protecting machine learning workloads, especially in energy-constrained environments.
+Originally designed for cryptographic algorithms like AES and RSA, this technique shows potential for protecting machine learning workloads, where memory-access regularity can expose model or data-dependent behavior.
 In parallel, \cite{ding_enhancing_2024} proposes a biologically inspired defense for SNNs, using stochastic gating to suppress spike patterns introduced by adversarial manipulation or noise.
-By introducing controlled variability into the spiking activity, the model filters out unusual sequences and maintains performance without increasing energy consumption.
+By introducing controlled variability into the spiking activity, the model filters out unusual sequences and improves robustness in the evaluated settings.